 The leading resource for all the legal mumbo-jumbo on online copyright and the DMCA is on the Government’s site @ https://www.copyright.gov.

 In some cases, Name Servers are in the cloud, not on the actual hosting provider.
 Some companies do this to hide where they are hosted.
 In that case, interrogate their cloud host’s website on contacting them about a DMCA issue.
 In most cases, cloud providers will help you as they don’t want to be known for shielding copyright or trademark infringers.

 What’s the bottom line with online copyright?

-Courtesy!
-Don’t assume that you can use, repost or take anything you find online simply because you can.
-Be a courteous Netizen and always ask first!
+Courtesy.
+Don’t assume you can use, repost, or take anything you find online simply because you can.
+Be a courteous Netizen and always ask first.

-Again, I am not an attorney nor am I providing legal advice.
-I hope I’ve informed you of some of the issues that need to be seriously considered by all who are online whether they are creating their own or using others creative or written works.
+Again, I am not an attorney or providing legal advice.
+However, I hope I’ve informed you of some of the issues that need to be seriously considered by all online, whether they are creating their own or using others’ creative or written works.